TheIoTLearningInitiative/RaspberryPi/Documentation/EmbeddedLinux/KernelRingBuffer.md

 DESCRIPTION
        dmesg is used to examine or control the kernel ring buffer.

-       The default action is to display all messages from the kernel ring buffer.
+       The default action is to display all messages from the kernel ring buf‐ fer.

-OPTIONS
-       The --clear, --read-clear, --console-on, --console-off, and --console-level options are mutually exclusive.

-       -C, --clear
-              Clear the ring buffer.
 ...
 ```